Team-SMP/teamsmp-web-again/README.md

 All commands are run from the root of the project, from a terminal, for example, using the VS Code integrated terminal, when opened from the workspace file.
 Some commonly used commands are listed in [the table below](#commands).

 Some commands are also available as VS Code tasks, executable by opening the command pallete (`CTRL+SHIFT+P`) and searching for "`run task`".
-Find the one named "`Tasks: Run Tast`" and press `ENTER`.
+Find the one named "`Tasks: Run Task`" and press `ENTER`.
 Then, choose a task from the list, and it will run.

 When first opening the workspace, a notification will appear in VS Code asking you to download recommended extensions, adding [Astro language support](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode), [comment categorisation](https://marketplace.visualstudio.com/items?itemName=Tion.evenbettercomments) and [enhanced Git control](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) to name a few.
 We recommend that you download theese extensions when asked, as they will help massively with coding for the website.